More storms take aim at central US, where many are digging out from tornado damage

 LONDON, Ky.
 (AP) — More severe storms were expected to roll across the central U.S. this week following the weather-related deaths of more than two dozen people and a devastating Kentucky tornado.

-The National Weather Service said a "multitude of hazardous weather" would impact the U.S. over the next several days — from thunderstorms and potentially baseball-sized hail on the Plains, to heavy mountain snow in the West and dangerous heat in the South.
+The National Weather Service warned over the weekend that a "multitude of hazardous weather" would impact the U.S. over the next several days — from thunderstorms and potentially baseball-sized hail on the Plains, to heavy mountain snow in the West and dangerous heat in the South.

 Areas at risk of thunderstorms include communities in Kentucky and Missouri that were hit by Friday's tornadoes.